Yanis002/oot-vc-dtk/README.md

-# oot-gc
+# oot-vc

-A work-in-progress decompilation of the N64 emulator used in the GameCube releases of The Legend of Zelda: Ocarina of Time.
+A work-in-progress decompilation of the N64 emulator used in the Wii Virtual Console releases of The Legend of Zelda: Ocarina of Time.

 Supported versions: